All Episodes

 Of course they are.

-And the behavior of what we call El Nino is part and parcel of it all.
+And the behavior of what we call El Niño is part and parcel of it all.

-And the earthquake in Japan, 7 point something, is a sign.
+And the earthquake in Japan, 7.

 7.7, Father.

-Yes, I consider that to be a part of the signs, but we, as usual, we're going to wait until it hits over the head.
+But we, as usual, we're going to wait until it hits over the head.

-Father, would you be surprised to know that I have a very good friend in Australia who watches the US Naval satellite maps of ocean temperatures very carefully, and six months Or even better, before this El Nino began to build, he told us it was coming.
+Father, would you be surprised to know that I have a very good friend in Australia who watches the U.S. Naval satellite maps of ocean temperatures very carefully.

-Now, the El Nino has just started to lessen, and I just spoke with him, and he said, guess what?
+And I just spoke with him, and he said, guess what?

 There's off the coast of Japan now, even bigger heating going on, indicating to him that there may be a larger El Nino building for this coming year.

-My lord, that is very, very...
-I'm going to retain that fact.
+My lord, that is very, very, I'm going to retain that fact.

 I'm going to retain that fact.